The Hallucinatory Fragrance of Benzene

 In which Delilah dreams of flight to distant lands.

-My boyfriend Tony is a roughneck, so he’s not the type to notice our recent difficulties, but his mother — whom I’ve never met — often sends him over with leftovers, apparently thinking we’re starving.
-Today it’s a damp manila bag of boiled crawfish.
-I look inside at the glistening red shells.
-Their long black whiskers seem to move about, giving me the creeps.
+Tony’s a roughneck who always has grease under his fingernails, so he’s not the type to notice things like housekeeping and structural deficiencies, but his mother does.
+She often sends him over with leftovers, probably thinking we’re starving.
+He holds out the bag and I look inside at the gleaming red shells with black whiskers that seem to move about.

-“They grow in the rice fields.
+“They grow in rice fields.
 You eat rice, don’t you?”

 Which is true, but I won’t give him the satisfaction.
 He goes on with his sales pitch, claiming they’re a freshwater version of lobsters.
-I tell him I’ve never eaten lobsters either, and he says crawfish are even better.
+I tell him I’ve never eaten lobsters either, and he says crawfish are better.
 Of course he’s a Cajun, and Cajuns are basically raccoons with culinary skills.
 They’ll cook anything that can’t run away fast enough.
 Finally he wears me down with whispered flattery in my ear — how brave I am to try new things! — and soon we’re on the rocking porch with the bag between us.
-A humid breeze flutters the screens as he flicks the shells onto pages of the Cameron Courier, the local rag that is otherwise useless and full of lies.
-I struggle with one but can’t even get the tail off.
-He demonstrates, but I pretend I still can’t do it.
+A humid breeze flutters the screens as he flicks the shells onto pages of the Cameron Courier, the local rag that is otherwise useless and full of lies, often about us.
+I struggle with a shell but can’t get the tail off.
+He demonstrates but I still can’t do it.

 “Will you peel them for me, Tony?”